PhotonVision/photonvision-docs/source/docs/apriltag-pipelines/coordinate-systems.rst

 The AprilTag coordinate system is defined as follows, relative to the center of the AprilTag itself:

 * The origin is the center.
-* The x-axis points to the right when looking at the tag straight on.
+* The x-axis points to your right
 * The y-axis points upwards.